jito-foundation/restaking/docs/_tools/00_cli.md

 * `enqueue-withdrawal` — Starts the withdrawal process
 * `burn-withdrawal-ticket` — Burns the withdrawal ticket, ending the withdrawal process
 * `get-vault-update-state-tracker` — Gets the update state tracker for a vault
+* `get-operator-delegations` — Gets the operator delegations for a vault
 * `get-operator-delegation` — Gets the operator delegation for a vault
 * `get-withdrawal-ticket` —
 * `get` — Gets a vault